-I’ve written this itinerary as it would work for a seven-day period running Sunday to Saturday.
+I’ve written this itinerary as it would work for 7-days in Paris running Sunday to Saturday.
 This allows you a travel day at either end: Saturday (arrival) and Sunday (departure), to round out a full itinerary of nine-days.

 In addition, I’ve aligned attractions with the days of the week that they are open.
 If you use this itinerary on different days of the week, e.g. Monday to Sunday, then you need to double check attraction opening hours still align.
 In the Monday to Sunday example, the Louvre would fall on a Tuesday when it is closed.
 So, you would need to shuffle the days around to fit.

 I have also, where possible, positioned attractions on their less touristed days.
 For instance, Château de Versailles on a weekday other than Monday (its closed), or Tuesday (busy because the Louvre is closed).